carbon-language/carbon-lang/llvm/docs/LangRef.rst

 case they don't have an initializer.

 Either global variable definitions or declarations may have an explicit section to be placed in and may have an optional explicit alignment specified.
+If there is a mismatch between the explicit or inferred section information for the variable declaration and its definition the resulting behavior is undefined.

 A variable may be defined as a global ``constant``, which indicates that the contents of the variable will **never** be modified (enabling better